bpPrg/Text_Completion/aText/Readme.md

   Note: I have already my snippets for Atom editor.
 So disable this group for Atom in aText.

-  Now whenver we press, tab, the snippet will be auto-completed.
+  Now whenver we press <tab> the snippet will be auto-completed.
   Voila!